godoes/HackChrome/README.md

 Based on the Algorithm used by "version < 80", It use AES-GCM to encrypt the password via a <master key> and a <nounce>.

-The <master key> can be found in the "Local State" file, and can be decypted by "CryptUnprotectData" mentioned above.
+The <master key> can be found in the "Local State" file, and can be decrypted by "CryptUnprotectData" mentioned above.

-The <nounce> can be found at the begin of the encrypted_password.
+The <nounce> can be found at the beginning of the encrypted_password.

-Therefore, we can decrpted all the password.
+Therefore, we can decrypt all the password.

 - Merge the result

-If someone update the Chrome recently, we need to find the two ways of User:Password pairs.
+If someone updates the Chrome recently, we need to find the two ways of User:Password pairs.

 What's more, I use some rules to merge the results into an array.